Can You Put Closing Costs into Mortgage : A Complete Guide

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

-When it comes to buying a home, one of the major expenses you’ll encounter are closing costs.
+When it comes to buying a home, one of the significant expenses you’ll encounter is closing costs.
 These costs typically include fees such as appraisal fees, title insurance, attorney fees, and lender fees.
 Many home buyers wonder if they can add these closing costs to their mortgage, spreading out the payments over the life of the loan.
 Let’s explore whether or not it’s possible to include closing costs in your mortgage.

 The general rule

-However, there are exceptions
+However, there are exceptions.

 While adding closing costs to your mortgage is not the norm, there are a few exceptions that might allow you to do so: